Casey Nott is an author who writes contemporary fiction that celebrates women and explores the challenges they face in modern society.

 Books are a staple ingredient in my life.
 I love the escapism that reading gives me as I immerse myself in a made-up world, that feels completely real.
 If I can give a reader that experience, then I’ve done my job.

-What prompted you to write 'Forgotten'?
+What prompted you to write 'Five Stages of Grace'?

 Do you have any more books in the pipeline?